MED0001617343 - This website contains imagery which is only suitable for audiences 18+. All surgery contains risks, Read more here.

 What are the costs associated with surgery?

 There is no one specific cost for facial feminisation procedures.
 Every individual presents with different feminisation surgery requirements.
 Similarly, not all facial feminisation procedures may be required to achieve the desired endpoint.
 Following the consultation process an individualised treatment plan is put together and a fee schedule based on your individual requirements is provided to you.
 This will provide you with accurate idea of all the relevant costs.
 The costs to consider include surgical fees, hospital related costs, anaesthetic fees and assistant fees.
 Interstate and international patients need to also consider travel and accommodation costs.
-Providing you have a referral letter from your general practitioner, your surgical fees will cover the cost of your post-surgical care and reviews.
+Your surgical fees will cover the cost of your post-surgical care and reviews.

 Choosing the right surgeon?